Scheduled Date: Tuesday 13th November, 2018

 Maracas Waterfall with an altitude of 91.5 metres is Trinidad’s highest waterfall.
-Located on Waterfall Road, in the Maracas St.Joseph Valley the source comes from the southern foothills of Mt.
+Located on Waterfall Road, in the Maracas, St.Joseph Valley, its source originates from the southern foothills of Mt.
 El Tucuche.
-Its close proximity to Port-of-Spain makes the waterfall a favorite tourist destination.
+It is a favorite tourist attraction and a quick destination for cruise ship passengers because of its close proximity to Port-of-Spain.
 The Ministry of Tourism recognising its worth has erected signs and reconditioned the place to make it more appealing.

-To visit the falls, a secure area to park is at the Wasa Pump Station situated by the red flamboyant tree and walk the extra distance up the hill.
-The journey on foot will take thirty minutes, and the uphill path crosses two little streams.
-Midway on the trail there is the option to divert and explore a small pathway on the right where on the river are two Jacuzzi–like pools.
-Traditionally, the fall’s is a place for spiritual worship and lining the route are melted candles, flowers, and fruits.
-At the gateway to the falls, the track leads into a secluded valley where towering cliffs and ever- green mountains beautify this natural wonder.
-The cascade encircled by giant boulders that add brilliance to the colorful scenery.
-At the base of the falls, there is no plunge pool mainly because the high altitude does not generate enough hydraulic pressure to form a basin.
+The expedition starts at the Wasa Pump Station situated lower down the hill by the red flamboyant trees.
+The journey to the falls takes thirty-five minutes, and along the way, there are two gentle streams to cross.
+Midway on the trail, a diversion on the right leads to a small cascade with a Jacuzzi-like basin.
+The trail ends into a secluded valley where the falls located.
+The landscape enhanced by giant boulders, towering cliffs and evergreen mountains, which add brilliance to the colorful scenery.
+The open area, which surrounds the falls, is a traditional place for spiritual worship and lining the route are melted candles, flowers, and fruits.
+Unlike some falls at its base, there is no plunge pool mainly because of the high altitude, which does not generate enough hydraulic pressure to form a basin.
 The spurts of water cascading on the rock form a shower-like spray that is cool and exhilarating.
-Visiting is best in the rainy season when the water source is greater and the true magnificence displayed.
-The falling droplets against the sun rays emit a rainbow effect that provides a natural hydrotherapy.
-It is refreshing to sit and enjoy the peaceful ambiance however caution advised when walking on the slippery rocks.
+Visiting is best in the rainy season when the water source is greater and its true magnificence displayed.
+The sunrays, which shine on the water droplets, emit a rainbow effect that provides a natural hydrotherapy.
+It is a refreshing experience to sit on the rocks and enjoy the peaceful ambience.

-For the experienced and skilled mountain climber, there is the option to explore the top where there is another small waterfall.
-This exploration can be done as a circuit hike where one ascend on a hidden trail to the right and return via another route which descends directly in front of the falls.
-Trekking the steep terrain to get there will take at least two hours and further up the mountain the pathway continues to the summit of Mt.
+For the experienced and skilled hikers, there is the option to climb further up the mountain and discover another small waterfall.
+The exploration to the top can be done as a circuit hike and return via another route. descending directly in front of the main falls.
+Further up the mountain, the pathway continues to the summit of Mt.
 El Tucuche.

 For more information about the hike please contact Michael 290-8183 or Marcia 490-2421 or www.islandhikers.com.

-Assembly: 7.00am Corner of Abercromby Street and Eastern Main Road St.Joseph (next to the St Joseph, Mosque)
+Assembly: 7.00am Corner of Abercromby Street and Eastern Main Road St.Joseph (next to St Joseph, Mosque and Police Station)